-■ Writing Requirement (F2)

-Under the Foundations curriculum, three writing courses are required: a writing seminar and two writing-intensive courses.
+■ Writing Requirement (F2) Under the Foundations curriculum, three writing courses are required: a writing seminar and two writing-intensive courses.
 The writing seminar is required of all students except those who are granted AP or transfer credit for a writing seminar course.
 The Writing Seminar (151) may be taken in either the fall or the spring semester of the first year.
-Students with weak writing skills should be encouraged to enroll in 151 in the fall.
+Students wanting to make immediate progress in their writing skills should be encouraged to enroll in 151 in the fall.
 The Writing Intensive courses, Humanities 102 or Religious Studies 102, will be one of the two writing-intensive courses taken by all first-year students.
 The second writing-intensive course should be taken by the end of the second year.